Effective Treatment Options for Varicose Veins: What You Need to Know

 • B- Foam sclerotherapy for large veins:

-• C- varicose veins laser treatment:
+• C- Varicose veins laser treatment:

-• D- Catheter-assisted procedure using radiofrequency ablation:
+• D- Catheter-assisted radiofrequency ablation:

-• E- Catheter-assisted procedure using endovenous laser treatment
+• E- laser treatment for varicose veins:

 4- Varicose veins surgery

-Varicose vein removal cost
+varicose vein treatment cost

-• The varicose vein removal surgery ranges from $1,500 to $3,000.
+• Varicose vein removal surgery: $1,500 to $3,000.

 Varicose veins can cause discomfort, pain, swelling, aching, and a heavy feeling in the legs.
 They may also lead to skin changes, such as discoloration, dryness, and thinning.